burks10/burks10.github.io/content/_index.md

 ---
 hero:
-  heading: Today, it's time to learn something new.
+  heading: Welcome to Novela, the simplest way to start publishing with Hugo.
   maxWidthPX: 652
 seo:
   image: /images/hero-2.jpg